YuMingQian1234/YuMingQian1234/README.md

 - 👋 Hi, I’m @YuMingQian1234
 - 👀 I’m interested in computer science and artificial intelligence
 - 🌱 I’m currently learning AI towrds a bachelor degree
-- 💞️ I’m looking to collaborate on those interested in CS
+- 💞️ I’m looking to collaborate on those interested in Video Understanding, AIGC, Agentic, LLM.
-- 📫
+- 📫 NEU (China)->Bachlor; IA.CAS->Master

 <!---
 YuMingQian1234/YuMingQian1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.